From Meshes to Splats: The New Language of Spatial AI

 Loading...

-Neural Rendering — Learning How the World Appears
+Neural Rendering — The World as a Function

-The next leap in 3D representation arrived not from artists or graphics engineers, but from machine learning.
-Neural radiance fields — NeRFs — changed the mindset entirely.
+The next leap arrived not from graphics engineers, but from machine learning.
+Neural Radiance Fields (NeRFs) changed the mindset entirely.
 Instead of explicitly modeling surfaces, NeRFs learned how a scene looks from data.
-You feed the model a handful of photos, and it infers a smooth, continuous function that describes how light should appear from any viewpoint.

 Gaussian Splats — Fidelity Meets Efficiency